apache/incubator-edgent-website/site/docs/quarks-getting-started.md

 ### Downloading Apache Quarks

-To use Quarks, you can either download the source code and build it yourself, or you can download an install a pre-built release.
+To use Quarks, you can either download the source code and build it yourself, or you can download and install a pre-built release.

 You can read more about building Quarks [here](https://github.com/apache/incubator-quarks/blob/master/DEVELOPMENT.md).